 1M40.10 Suicide Pendulum

-The bowling ball pendulum is held up to the demonstrator's face and is released.
-Because of conservation of energy, the ball will not swing higher than the height at which it was released (in fact, because energy is lost during the swing, the ball falls slightly short of the demonstrator's face when it completes one full period).
-To paraphrase Leigh, physicists believe in conservation of energy and therefore have complete confidence that if they release the ball right next to their head that the ball will swing back and stop, not continue on and smash their head.
+To paraphrase Leigh Palmer, physicists believe in conservation of energy and therefore have complete confidence that if they release the ball right next to their head that the ball will swing back and stop, not continue on and smash their head.
 The apparent danger of having one's head smashed gives the demonstration great crowd appeal.
-The demonstration usually draws an audible response from the audience.
-Note: setup time during the lecture is short, but setup time before the lecture is long (this setup is usually done by a technician).

-- The bowling ball is heavy and can cause serious bodily harm.
-Release, DO NOT PUSH, the bowling ball away from your face.
-Note that it is difficult not to flinch when the ball swings towards your face.
+- The 1 kg mass is heavy and can cause serious bodily harm.
+Release, DO NOT PUSH, the mass away from your face.
+Note that it is difficult not to flinch when the mass swings towards your face.
 Practice this demo in advance and perform with extreme caution!

-- Care must be taken not to hit benches and other objects with the pendulum
+- Take care not to hit benches and other objects with the pendulum.

-- Keeping the cable taught, pull the pendulum (bowling ball) to one side until it touches your nose.
+- Keeping the rope taut, pull the pendulum (1 kg mass) to one side until it touches your nose.
 Be sure to stand straight and still.

 - Release the pendulum, taking care not to move your face.